basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Building-a-Local-Test-Environment.md

 cd <stanchion-os-x>
 ```

-Replace `<stanchion-os-x.tar.gz>` with the actual file name for the package you are installing.
+Replace `<stanchion-os-x.tar.gz>` with the actual filename for the package you are installing.

 For RedHat Enterprise distributions (and similar):